alejandroalffer/alastria-node-t/README.md

 Some parametres are high hardcored in this installer, but can be change:

 * Working directory: The install procedure expect use of `/root/alastria/data` as the main directory.
-* Geth / Go versions: Changing the `alastria-node/Dockerfile` its easy to change the build version.
+* Geth / Go versions: Changing the `alastria-node/Dockerfile` it's easy to change the build version.
-> NOTE: Using 20.10 its still experimental, as described in [UPGRADE_TO_LAST_VERSION](https://github.com/alastria/alastria-node/blob/testnet2/UPGRADE_TO_LAST_VERSION.md) but should be available soon.
+> NOTE: Using 20.10 it's still experimental, as described in [UPGRADE_TO_LAST_VERSION](https://github.com/alastria/alastria-node/blob/testnet2/UPGRADE_TO_LAST_VERSION.md) but should be available soon.

 * Data directory: Because of the size that the DLT database can reach, a Docker volume has been deployed to set the storage on some independent path from the one set by the Docker installation.
 This parameter is set in `docker-compose.yml`, in _volumes_ tag.
 * Geth parametres: Other geth options can be personalized in `geth.node.bootnode.sh`, `geth.node.general.sh` or `geth.node.validator.sh`.